ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 You can use IPFS to manage your data accross your nodes thanks to either a private network of IPFS Cluster, the preffered tool to manage it.
 Find out more here: https://cluster.ipfs.io/

 ### Examples of usages for data synchronization

+#### Build a decentralize cluster for your data
+IPFS Cluster is the official tool to manage a cluster of nodes to replicate data.
+Like any distributed cluster, you will have the benefits of redunduncy, load balancing, wite permission management, etc. You will also have IPFS's deduplication of content.
+You can chose to connect your cluster to the rest of the IPFS network, or run it privately.
+You can also invite outsiders to help replicate your data, without them having the power to modify it.

 #### Build a CDN
 A Content Delivery Network is a network of nodes storing content next to the users to ensure low latency.
 The IPFS network is a de fact CDN by design, but you can tailor it to your need by building your infrastructure on top of it.